spidernet-io/spiderpool/docs/usage/rdma.md

         af:00.0 Ethernet controller [0200]: Mellanox Technologies MT27800 Family [ConnectX-5] [15b3:1017]
         af:00.1 Ethernet controller [0200]: Mellanox Technologies MT27800 Family [ConnectX-5] [15b3:1017]

-3. Refer to [the installation guide](./install/underlay/get-started-sriov.md) to install Spiderpool.
-Make sure to include the following Helm options in the commands for installing [RDMA CNI](https://github.com/k8snetworkplumbingwg/rdma-cni):
+3. Install Spiderpool

         helm install spiderpool spiderpool/spiderpool -n kube-system \
            --set sriov.install=true  \
            --set plugins.installRdmaCNI=true

-    > If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pull failures from Spiderpool.
+    > - If you are a user from China, you can specify the parameter `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pull failures from Spiderpool.
     >
-    > After completing the installation of Spiderpool, you can manually edit the spiderpool-rdma-shared-device-plugin configmap to reconfigure the RDMA shared device plugin.
+    > - After completing the installation of Spiderpool, you can manually edit the spiderpool-rdma-shared-device-plugin configmap to reconfigure the RDMA shared device plugin.
+    >
+    > - Specify the name of the NetworkAttachmentDefinition instance for the default CNI used by Multus via `multus.multusCNI.defaultCniCRName`.
+If the `multus.multusCNI.defaultCniCRName` option is provided, an empty NetworkAttachmentDefinition instance will be automatically generated upon installation.
+Otherwise, Multus will attempt to create a NetworkAttachmentDefinition instance based on the first CNI configuration found in the /etc/cni/net.d directory.
+If no suitable configuration is found, a NetworkAttachmentDefinition instance named `default` will be created to complete the installation of Multus.

     Once the installation is complete, the following components will be installed:
         ~# kubectl get pod -n kube-system